 On my last post about woodcuts, I promised some beautiful twentieth-century ones, so here you are:

 This is the opening to a German book arts press edition of Hamlet, printed in 1928 by Count Harry Kessler’s Cranach Press in Weimar.
 The book consists of Gerhart Hauptman’s translation of the second quarto of Shakespeare’s play, surrounded by the relevant source texts of Saxo Grammaticus and Francois de Belleforest.
 Throughout the book are beautiful woodcuts done specifically for this edition by Edward Gordon Craig.
 (A second version of this book, with the play in English, was printed in 1930.)

-The Cranach Press Hamlet does a remarkable job of using the woodcuts not simply to illustrate but to interact with the text and to perform its meanings through shaping the look of page. § continue reading →
+The Cranach Press Hamlet does a remarkable job of using the woodcuts not simply to illustrate but to interact with the text and to perform its meanings through shaping the look of page.
+Notice how the nervous guards huddle against the majuscule “W” in the opening scene, while the form of the Ghost lurks on the far right of the text. § continue reading →